 There is a substantial difference between rapid detox and medication-assisted detox.
-Understanding heroin and the need for assistance in the detoxification of drugs is the first step in choosing the right medication-assisted treatment program.
+Understanding heroin and the need for assistance in the detoxification of drugs is the first step in choosing the right addiction treatment and medication-assisted treatment services in Los Angeles.

 Heroin is a highly addictive substance that begins as opium, a narcotic derivative of the opium poppy plant.
 The opium is refined to make morphine, which is then refined again to make heroin.
 Once heroin hits the brain, it turns back into morphine and attaches to opioid receptors in the brain.
 These are the receptors that can decrease the body’s perception of pain and increase the level of dopamine, elevating mood and giving users a sense of euphoria or “high.”

-Heroin users have several methods of use from which to choose, including injecting heroin, causing the drug to bypass being metabolized and head straight through the bloodstream to the brain.
+Individuals who use heroin have several methods of use from which to choose, including injecting heroin, causing the drug to bypass being metabolized and head straight through the bloodstream to the brain.
 Many users prefer this method because it is known to be the fastest way to get “high.”
-Other choices include inhaling heroin through smoking it or ingesting heroin by snorting it.
+Other choices include inhaling heroin by smoking it or ingesting heroin by snorting it.

 Heroin is the world’s single most addictive drug.
 Users regularly develop dependence and tolerance, meaning they need to use larger amounts of the drug to feel the same effect.
 Dependence can be (and typically is) both psychological and physical.
 Therefore, many individuals participate in a supervised heroin detoxification program to stop using.

 Safe Detoxification Requires Medical Supervision

 Without detoxification assistance, it can be difficult to stop the long-term use of heroin.
 Many users are fearful of withdrawal symptoms, which can start to appear as soon as six hours after a person last used heroin.
-Heroin withdrawal is a medical condition that needs to receive attention by medical professionals for safety reasons.
+Heroin withdrawal is a medical condition that requires the attention of medical professionals.
 Their presence also lessens the likelihood of relapse.